gozuacik/Tips_and_Tricks/README.md

 # Tips and Tricks

-This repository aims to provide tips and tricks related to Artificial Intelligence, Machine Learning and Deep Learning.
+This repository aims to provide tips and tricks related to Artificial Intelligence, Machine Learning, Deep Learning, Python.
 [[_TOC_]]

 # FAQ